 (This is the first installment of a two-part series updating the status of marijuana markets one year after they were approved.
-Part I: Recreational.
-Part II: Medical.)
+To read Part II on medical markets, click here.)

 The recreational marijuana industry had a big year in 2016, when voters in four states – California, Maine, Massachusetts and Nevada – approved sales of adult-use cannabis.